nullstyle/achiever/README.md

 end
 ```

-You can then register instances of this object on a DefinitionDatum provider for later expansion.
+You can then register instances of this object on a Define Provider for later expansion.

 ## Installation